SAP-samples/teched2022-DA261/exercises/business_app_studio/ex3/README.md

     Here is a blog on this topic:
     https://blogs.sap.com/2022/06/13/can-i-see-the-hana-deployment-history/

-2. The design time user has some additoinal privileges.
+2. The design time user has some additional privileges.
 TODO Volker what can be shown here?

 ## Exercise 3.3 Examining the Contents of the HDI Container